Solutions · Industry

 Industry context

-Education providers face a generative-AI question that is half edtech, half compliance — student data has to stay in-jurisdiction, models must not produce assessable content for students, and accessibility tooling has to actually meet WCAG.
+For education providers, generative AI is half edtech, half compliance.
+Student data stays in-jurisdiction, models must not produce assessable content for students, and accessibility tooling has to meet WCAG.
 Across our service lines: In education, generative AI is most defensible when applied to curriculum drafting assistance, accessibility tooling, and administrative document automation.
 For education, custom software handles enrolment, learning-management integration, and credentialing flows where platforms lock in institutional opinions.
-Education integrations land on SIS and LMS platforms — assessment, support, and accessibility tooling.
+Education integrations land on SIS and LMS platforms: assessment, support, and accessibility tooling.
 Education cloud designs serve seasonal enrolment peaks with student-data-residency rules baked in.
 In education, data science supports retention analysis, student-outcome forecasting, and resource planning.
-In our coverage footprint this is the day-job for buyers at organisations like ANZ, BHP, Telstra — the bar for production-grade systems in education is set by operators of that scale.
-We do not deploy generative AI that produces assessment content for students or that interacts with under-18 users without explicit institutional governance — staff-facing tooling only.
+In our coverage footprint this is the day-job for buyers at organisations like ANZ, BHP, Telstra.
+The bar for production-grade systems in education is set by operators of that scale.
+We do not deploy generative AI that produces assessment content for students or interacts with under-18 users without explicit institutional governance.
+Staff-facing tooling only.

 Where it lands first

-The use-cases we see produce measurable value in education.
+The use-cases that produce measurable value in education.

 • 01